Bravely Second: End Layer: Sales

 Bravely Second was the best-selling video game in Japan during its debut week, with 100,047 copies sold and 53.6% of the initial shipment sold out.
 This was a lower debut than that of the original Bravely Default; during its launch week, 141,529 copies were sold, which corresponded to 85.68% of its first shipment.
 By April 2017, 700,000 copies had been sold worldwide.

 In North America, the game was the ninth best-selling game of its debut month of April 2016, a feat deemed particularly impressive by VentureBeat, which noted was rare for a physical release of a niche genre like a JRPG.
 In the United Kingdom, the game debuted at #12 on the All-Formats chart and #9 on the individual format chart that ranks the releases of multi-platform games per console as opposed to title.
 During its debut week, it was the highest-selling game on a Nintendo platform.

 Sequel

 A third entry in the Bravely series, Bravely Default II, was announced at The Game Awards 2019 and released worldwide in February 2021.
-Producer Tomoya Asano stated that the reason for the game's title, Bravely Default II, was due to his belief that Bravely Second did not live up to fans' expectations, and its critical and commercial underperformance made it difficult for the team to continue on the series.
+It takes place in a separate different world than prior games.
+Series producer Tomoya Asano stated that the reason for the game being titled Bravely Default II despite being the third game in the series was due to his belief that Bravely Second had "parts that did not meet the expectations of fans."
+He initially felt it would be difficult to continue the Bravely series in the future, until the success of the Japan-only mobile game Bravely Default: Fairy's Effect and the Nintendo Switch game Octopath Traveler afterwards caused the development team to state they wanted to create a new game in the series, which inspired Asano and led to planning of another entry.